andrewrgoss/andrewrgoss.com/content/resources.md

 Step-by-step tutorial to getting started with building a website hosted on Github Pages.<br>
 <a href="http://readwrite.com/2013/11/27/github-pages-explained" target="_blank">readwrite.com/github-pages</a>

+#### How to Host Your Static Site with HTTPS on GitHub Pages and CloudFlare
+While GitHub offers free static website hosting and custom domain support, it is currently not possible to configure HTTPS for custom domains directly through GitHub Pages.
+This is where CloudFlare comes in.<br>
+<a href="hhttps://developer.ubuntu.com/en/blog/2016/02/17/how-host-your-static-site-https-github-pages-and-cloudflare" target="_blank">developer.ubuntu.com/static-site-https-github-pages-and-cloudflare/</a>

 #### Mobile Website Speed Testing Tool
 Another great Google product.
 Find out how well your site works across mobile and desktop devices by simply entering the URL.<br>
 <a href="https://testmysite.thinkwithgoogle.com" target="_blank">testmysite.thinkwithgoogle.com</a>